aahmed-se/pulsar-wiki/PIP-7:-Pulsar-Failure-domain-and-Anti-affinity-namespaces.md

 If we add a new namespace to an existing anti-affinity group then load-balancer will not unload already loaded namespace bundles but load-balancer will make sure that newly coming lookup request considers this change.

-Load-balancer's load-shedding task should not unload the namespace if none of the candidate-broker other than current broker is eligible (due to maintain uniform distribution across the failure-domain and brokers) to own the anti-affinity namespace.
+Load-balancer's load-shedding task should not unload the namespace if none of the candidate-broker other than current broker is eligible (due to maintain uniform namespace-distribution across the failure-domains and brokers) to own the anti-affinity namespace.